 Local SEO is an aspect of SEO that focuses on making sure that your website and business are easily seen and found right where you live and work.
 Local actually refers to the physical place you do business or where your target customers live.
 Does your business primarily serve those that live and do work near your location?
 If so, then Local SEO is right for you.

 Local SEO wants to make sure your contact information is correct and consistent anywhere someone is searching for you.
 It shows that you are truly local to the area.
-Like traditional SEO, it shows that you are taking care of your site, are active and responsive, and you care that those that search for you have a quality visit when they are there.
+Like traditional SEO, it shows that you are taking care of your site, is active and responsive, and care that those that search for you have a quality visit when they are there.